The Jews Are Coming: Overview by Season

 The sixth and final season premiered on May 14, 2024.
-Filming for this season started in September 2023 but was interrupted due to the outbreak of the Iron Swords War.
+Filming for this season started in September 2023 but was interrupted by the outbreak of the 2023 Gaza War.
 As a result of the war, several segments were added to the series that dealt directly and indirectly with the conflict and its causes.

-In April 2023, some of the sketches expected to appear in the season were revealed, including sketches on topics such as "The Matter of Time," the Vilna Genius, the 1982 World Cup, "The Burnt," the murder of Arlozorov, Baruch Spinoza, "City of Refuge," the Miracle of the Oil Jar, the discovery of the Torah scroll during the reign of Josiah, and many other sketches.
+In April 2023, some of the sketches expected to appear in the season were revealed, including sketches on topics such as "Inyan Shel Zman", Vilna Gaon, the 1982 World Cup, "The Burnt," Assassination of Arlosoroff, Baruch Spinoza, Cities of Refuge, the Miracle of the cruse of Oil, the discovery of the Torah scroll during the reign of Josiah, and many other sketches.

 Reception

 Season 4 opened with sketches featuring Israeli Prime Ministers Benjamin Netanyahu and Levi Eshkol; Biblical figures Moses and Joseph; Barbie designer Ruth Handler and her family; a trio of unemployed temple priests; and the late Israeli Border Police officer Medhat Youssef, who perished at the height of the Second Intifada.
 Ariana Melamed of Haaretz wrote that the episode "gives enough explosive material to believers of all sects, loathers of the public broadcasting corporation, and just plain people with fixations...
 It's an excellent, problematic and limited show, [that] heeds no one."

 Nadav Menuchin of Walla! wrote of the final sketch that "[it] was not funny - it was painful, and sometimes that's just what satire is supposed to do - and a smart satire like The Jews Are Coming knows that when needed - you can switch a punch line for a punch in the gut."
 He adds that the show "succeeds tremendously, since through treatment of materials from the past it manages to be much more acute and relevant in its approach to the Israeli state of mind, than shows that react to current affairs."

 Ariel Schnabel of the conservative Makor Rishon notes that the episode received 2.5 million views on digital platforms, "proof that [the show] is influential beyond its time slot."
 He writes that "the religious-right-wing-liberal is faced with an uneasy dilemma regarding [the show].
 On the one hand, it's everything we were taught to despise... on the other - it's just an excellent show... a long conservative nightmare that you can't take your eyes off of, as they're filled with tears of laughter and outrage simultaneously."